 For more information on Federal Financial Aid visit financialaid.byu.edu.

 If you choose to live in non-BYU contracted housing, you are required to submit an Off-Campus Housing waiver (or you'll be subject to a fee).
-These waivers are usually difficult to get approved.
-Click the do it link on the 'Apply for Off-Campus Housing Waiver' below to submit the waiver.
+Click here to submit the waiver.

 Update Your Personal Information